 A Michelin Plate-recognised creative restaurant on the Istrian coast, Marina sits in Novigrad's compact fine-dining tier at €€€ pricing, drawing on the region's Adriatic produce and Italian-inflected culinary heritage.
-With a Google rating of 4.7 across 211 reviews, it holds its own against a small but serious peer set along this stretch of northern Istria.
+With a Google rating of 4.7 across 211 reviews, it holds its own against a small but serious comparable set along this stretch of northern Istria.

 Where Istrian Cuisine Meets the Adriatic Edge